blakebrandon-hub/Sprawl/README.md

 The narrator communicates game state through structured tags hidden in its prose.
 A custom Glyph Engine parses them client-side — no extra API calls — updating your inventory, faction rep, job status, augment slots, and stat bars in real time.
 Every 12 exchanges, a lightweight archiving model compresses the session history so long runs stay coherent without burning tokens.

 The backend supports four separate game worlds.
 Sprawl is one of them.

----

-*Built with Flask, Tone.js, the Web Speech API, and whichever LLM you trust most.*